Last updated on October 26th, 2023 at 19:00

 For a nitro cold brew coffee, you must grind to a coarse grind size.

 Pro Tip: To mitigate the problem of heat dissipation and keep your beans fresh, store them in a professional coffee canister and keep it in your fridge.

 Step 2: Prep Your Cold Brew And Make A Concentrate

 To make a good quality cold brew concentrate for your nitro coffee instead of using a coffee to water ratio of 1:8, we are going to use a 1:4 ratio.

 A concentrate will stay fresh for longer, which is why it is preferred to regular cold brew.

 Use a glass container with an airtight lid.
-An airtight lid prevent oxygen from entering and oxidizing your brew as it is extracting.
+An airtight lid prevents oxygen from entering and oxidizing your brew as it is extracting.

-No speciality coffee maker is needed to make cold brew coffee.
+No specialty coffee maker is needed to make cold brew coffee.